STUDIES PROGRAM IN NICARAGUA (SPIN)

 - In good standing academically and behaviorally

 You must book and cover payment for your own airfare.
-After you are accepted, you will receive advice about required arrival flights and times at Managua’s international airport on Wednesday, Aug.
-28, 2013.
-Alicia, the SPIN student life coordinator, will meet you at the airport and accompany you to the Nehemiah Center for orientation.
+After you are accepted, you will receive advice about required arrival flights and times at Managua’s international airport on Friday, August 21, 2015.
+Kelsey Davies, the SPIN student life coordinator, will meet you at the airport and accompany you to the Nehemiah Center for orientation.

-The 2012 cost was approximately $13,390 (U.S.), and the updated 2013 cost will be given when available.
+The tentative 2015 cost is $15,740 (U.S.).
 The cost of SPIN is subject to change based on the USD/Cordoba exchange rate.

 The program fee includes: